traveltime-dev/traveltime-platform-qgis-plugin/docs/tutorial_02.md

 When this is done, you can hit run.
 Now just do the same steps than before the dissolve the layer, and voilà !

 Defining parameters using expressions is extremely powerful.
-Using the exact same approach, you could define different searches based on each resturant's opening/closing hours, or even fine tune some parameters such as the parking time.
+Using the exact same approach, you could define different searches based on each restaurant's opening/closing hours, or even fine tune some parameters such as the parking time.

 This concludes our second tutorial !